dips-21/my_practice/README.md

 constructor that initializes all member variables to zero.
 However, once you define your own constructor, the default constructor is no longer used.

 Encapsulation - (data fields)
 ======================================
+Encapsulation in Java is achieved using access modifiers (private, protected, public) to restrict direct access to class members.
+It ensures data hiding and maintains control over how data is accessed and modified.
+Getters and setters are commonly used to enforce controlled access to private variables..

-Binding method and data together into a single unit are known as encapsulation. we can hide only data fields in it..like the scope of resize an array is inside the class only so we can hide it from others..
+It's an oop term, Binding method and data together into a single unit are known as encapsulation. we can hide only data fields in it.like the scope of resize an array is inside the class only so we can hide it from others.
   ArrayList versus array ,array has no encapsulation .Arraylist add hides complexity of resize when it's full.
 * Encapsulation is data hiding it allows to have valid states of object.
   *field is private n methods are public.